Politics of Lombardy: Executive branch

 The Regional Cabinet (Giunta Regionale) is presided by the President of the Region (Presidente della Regione), who is elected for a five-year term, and is currently composed by 17 members: the President and 16 regional Assessors, including a Vice President (Vice Presidente), while 4 under-secretaries (Sottosegretari) help the President but have no voting rights in the cabinet meetings.

 Current composition

 Attilio Fontana was officially sworn in for a second term as President on 1 March 2023.
 Current executive was officially sworn in on 10 March 2023.

 Current composition

 List of presidents

-The current President of Lombardy is Attilio Fontana, who is serving for his first term after winning the 2018 regional election.
+The current President of Lombardy is Attilio Fontana, who is serving his second term after winning the 2023 regional election.

 Local government

 Provinces

 Lombardy is divided in twelve provinces, which are a traditional form of local administration in the region, the first ones being yet established under Habsburg rule by Maria Theresa of Austria in the 18th century.
 Socialist and Christian-democratic ideas had an early diffusion in quite all the provinces around World War I. After the Fascist parenthesis, left-wing parties found their strongholds in south-eastern agricultural provinces near Emilia, especially in the Province of Mantua, while Christian Democracy obtained high scores in the northern mountainous part of the Region, where nowadays the Lega Lombarda–Lega gets a strong backing.

 After the 2014 reform of local authorities the Province of Milan was replaced by the new Metropolitan City of Milan.
 Since 2014 the president of the province is no more elected directly by citizens, but is chosen by mayors and councilors of the municipalities of the province.